menu

 Demographics

-The citizens of Madison - Eaton are very well educated compared to the average community in the nation: 38.44% of adults in Madison - Eaton have a bachelor's degree or even advanced degree.
+The population of Madison - Eaton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.44% of adults in Madison - Eaton have a bachelor's degree or even advanced degree.

 The per capita income in Madison - Eaton in 2022 was $51,415, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $205,660 for a family of four.